cookpad/json2mmdb/README.md

 # Introduction

+_Archived as unmaintained/unused, but maybe it is useful to someone, somewhere._

 MaxMind DB is a binary file format that stores data indexed by IP address subnets (IPv4 or IPv6).